Take your pick from luxurious to fun and funky co-living spaces in Singapore.

 Ever wondered what it’d be like to have a human-sized hamster wheel as a treadmill?
 Lyf Funan Singapore brings that joie de vivre right to its nine-storey facility, which is currently the largest co-living property in Southeast Asia.
 What really sets Lyf apart is this playful energy across all its community-hosted events and common areas – from a retro-styled laundromat to a massive ball pit to the undeniably photo-worthy interiors across its various lounges, game rooms and open kitchens.

-Lyf Funan Singapore, 67 Hill St, Level 4 Funan Mall, Singapore 179370
+Lyf Funan Singapore, Level 4, Funan Mall, 67 Hill Street, Singapore 179370

 Dream of living right in the middle of the shopping district?
-CP Residences has branched out to include multiple rooms across various high-profile buildings, but its flagship rooms are still the ones at Centrepoint Apartment on Orchard Road – these let you immerse yourself completely in the heart of the city.
+CP Residences has branched out to include multiple rooms across various high-profile buildings.
+But, its flagship rooms are still the ones at Centrepoint Apartment on Orchard Road.
+These let you immerse yourself completely in the heart of the city.
 Its co-working space, 10 desks at Cuppage Plaza, is free for residents to access.
-Located opposite the apartments, it’s just enough distance from the bed to really get some work done – who says you can’t eat, shop, work and party all in one day?
+Located opposite the apartments, it’s just enough distance from the bed to really get some work done.
+Who says you can’t eat, shop, work and party all in one day?

-Words by Chris Lim
+Additional reporting by Chris Lim